NERC-CEH/datalab/docs/dev/provision/kubernetes.md

 ```

 The tunnel can often die if running like this and has to be killed and restarted.
 An
 easier option is to use [autossh](https://www.everythingcli.org/ssh-tunnelling-for-fun-and-profit-autossh/).

-First install autossh
+First install autossh:

 ```bash
 sudo yum install autossh